 Premium Features & Pricing

-The WP Security Audit Log plugin and all the activity logs functionality is available for free.
+The WP Activity Log plugin and all the activity logs functionality is available for free.
 There are no limitations on the coverage and data retention.
 Over and above that, the plugin has a number of activity log premium tools that you need to get the most out of the activity logs and better manage your site.

 - Email Notifications: you can configure the plugin to send you an email whenever something specific happens on your WordPress site.
 For example, when there is an unusual login out of office hours, or from an unusual location, or when a new plugin is installed.